 Designers often look to nature for inspiration, but even so, the dragonfly seems like an unlikely starting point for the making of a chair.
 As the Milan-based designer Odo Fioravanti notes, the insects' bodies "are characterized by an imbalance in weight distribution between the front legs and their extended tail."
 So too is Fioravanti's Dragonfly chair for Segis, a cantilever form with four legs joined at the front of the seat.
 It features an injection-molded polypropylene shell with steel legs—and the structure succeeds thanks to a hidden U-shaped element under the seat that bolsters its resistance.

-Early sketch models
+Early sketch models The first prototype

 If the 010 outdoor table and bench by Guilielmus is a little disorienting, it is intentionally so.
 "Too often we still associate a 'chair' with four legs, a seat, and a back...
 I set out to disrupt the expectations of the user/spectator," the Belgian designer Stijn Guilielmus Ruys writes in an online mission statement.
 Ruys has designed chairs and tables with lopped-off limbs in the past; this year he decided to up the ante by fashioning a fixed bench and table with just three supports between them.
 Ruys believes function and perception should be given equal weight, so perhaps it's best to sit still—and gently—while enjoying 010's striking structure.